Compare Merchant Cash Advance Quotes

 Since repayments are based on a percentage of your daily or weekly sales, the pressure to meet fixed loan payments every month is eliminated.

-Cons of the sale of future receivables
+Disadvantages of selling future receivables

 1. Higher overall cost: